core-wg/comi/draft-ietf-core-comi.md

 invocation of "ACTION" and "RPC" resources.
 Refer to {{rpc}} for details on "ACTION" and "RPC" resources.

-A request to create a data node resource is sent with a CoAP POST message.
+A request to create a data node instance is sent with a CoAP POST message.
-The URI specifies the data node to be instantiated at the exception of list instances.
+The URI specifies the data node resource of the instance to be created.
+In the case of a list instance, keys MUST be present in the paylaod.
-In this case, for compactness, the URI specifies the list for which an instance is created.

 ~~~~
 FORMAT:
-  POST /c/<instance identifier>
+  POST <data node resource>
   (Content-Format: application/yang-data+cbor)
   CBOR map of SID, instance-value